 Graduation was just around the corner, and I had one thing on my mind—to move to the city and become a hairstylist.

-It was a dream I had since I was 5 years old.
-I’d spend hours giving my mom “free hairdos” in my imaginary salon.
-Then I started experimenting with scissors on my dolls, and then my own hair, and then my most forgiving friends and family.
+It wasn’t long before I began experimenting with scissors on my dolls, and then my own hair, and then my most forgiving friends and family.
 My ultimate goal was to become a runway stylist in New York City.
-(Yup, this country girl who barely runs a brush through my hair).
+Yup, this country girl who barely uses a brush.